dmkamath/spring-boot-admin-project/README.md

       1. Import Module (as gradle)
       1. navigate to c:\gitrepos\spring-boot-admin-project\my-app
       1. click OK
+      1. IMPORTANT: to make the project work within 53 VPN you need to go through JFrog (skip this step if you are running this in home netowrk)
+         1. build.gradle (need buildscript to use jfrog.gradle) (see other existing projects as reference)
+         1. copy down jfrog.gradle
+         1. settings.gradle. copy everything but rootaProject.name

 if all goes well, both apps should build properly